W

 Welsh Corgis are a smaller breed that generally lives between 12 and 14 years.
 While corgis (like all breeds) suffer from some common health conditions, their list of common ailments is lower than many other breeds.

-Watch their weight!
+Watch their weight

 Like most dogs, Corgis are voracious eaters.
-This isn’t necessarily a problem, but does highlight that the breed does need abundant exercise to maintain their weight and health.
+This isn’t necessarily a problem, but it does highlight that the breed does need abundant exercise to maintain their weight and health.

 Evolution and Origins